bot-app/trading/docs/rest-api.md

 ## FreqUI

-Freqtrade provides a builtin webserver, which can serve [FreqUI](https://github.com/freqtrade/frequi), the freqtrade UI.
+Freqtrade provides a builtin webserver, which can serve [FreqUI](https://github.com/trading/frequi), the trading UI.

-By default, the UI is not included in the installation (except for docker images), and must be installed explicitly with `freqtrade install-ui`.
+By default, the UI is not included in the installation (except for docker images), and must be installed explicitly with `trading install-ui`.
 This same command can also be used to update freqUI, should there be a new release.

-Once the bot is started in trade / dry-run mode (with `freqtrade trade`) - the UI will be available under the configured port below (usually `http://127.0.0.1:8080`).
+Once the bot is started in trade / dry-run mode (with `trading trade`) - the UI will be available under the configured port below (usually `http://127.0.0.1:8080`).

 !!!
 Note "developers"
-    Developers should not use this method, but instead use the method described in the [freqUI repository](https://github.com/freqtrade/frequi) to get the source-code of freqUI.
+    Developers should not use this method, but instead use the method described in the [freqUI repository](https://github.com/trading/frequi) to get the source-code of freqUI.

 ## Configuration